Merkoba/Hue/configuration.md

 >The title of the registration page.

 "default_topic"
->The shown topic when the room has been created or claimed and there is no topic yet.
+>The shown topic when the room is created.

 "default_topic_admin"
 >Default topic shown to admins.